Home » Barcelona » Museu Nacional d’Art de Catalunya - tickets, prices, Barcelona Museum Pass

 Image: Tiqets.com

-The tickets for Museu Nacional d’Art de Catalunya include access to the museum & rooftop viewpoint and access to temporary exhibitions.
+The tickets for Museu Nacional d’Art include access to the museum, rooftop viewpoint, and temporary exhibitions.

-The ticket also provides free usage of the Second Canvas Museu Nacional app, where you can explore the works through images or take an audio-guided visit.
+The skip-the-line admission also includes free use of the Second Canvas Museu Nacional app, which allows users to explore the works through images or take an audio-guided visit.

-However, this ticket does not include access to the Gaudí exhibition.
+However, it does not include access to the Gaudí exhibition.

 Barcelona Museum Pass